apache/hbase/dev-support/create-release/README.txt

  $ ./do-release-docker.sh -h

-To run a build w/o invoking docker (not recommeneded!), use _do_release.sh_.
+To run a build w/o invoking docker (not recommended!), use _do_release.sh_.
 It does not take parameters.
 It will ask you what commands to run with taking defaults from environment.